UniCourt/CRM-Workshop1/prerequisite.md

 <br>Step 1: open  https://github.com/ and sign up
 <br>Step 2: Login with your email
 <br> Step 3: open https://github.com/UniCourt/CRM-Workshop1 in your browser and Fork (option between watch and star)
-<br> Step 4: git clone https://github.com/<your-username>/CRM-Workshop1 (Once you fork you will be able to get this)
+<br> Step 4: git clone https://github.com/<your-username>/CRM-Workshop1 (Once you fork you will be able to clone your repo)

 ## Docker install
     1. Go to  CRM-Workshop1 (which is cloned in above step)